Oral Cancer: Surgery

 Removal of the tongue.
 A full or partial removal of the tongue (glossectomy) may be needed for cancer of the tongue.

 Gastrostomy tube placement.
 This is a feeding tube that a surgeon places in your stomach if the cancer or its treatment makes it hard for you to eat.
 Your surgeon may place the tube through your nose.
-Or he or she may place it through your abdominal wall directly into your stomach.
+Or he or she may place it through your belly (abdominal) wall directly into your stomach.
 This tube may be temporary or permanent.

 Before your surgery